1976 New Zealand rugby union tour of South America

 The 1976 New Zealand rugby union tour of South America was a series of eight matches played by the New Zealand national rugby union team in Uruguay and Argentina in October and November 1976.
 The tour was entirely successful as the New Zealand team won all nine matches, scoring a total of 321 points with 72 conceded.

 New Zealand did not award full international caps for the three international matches against the Uruguay and Argentina national teams.
-The match played on 29 October was also first time Argentina played New Zealand in their history.
+The match played on 29 October was also the first time Argentina played New Zealand in their history.